hyperpape/needle/readme.md

 See `Pattern` for the supported operations.

-### Syntax
+### Compatibility and Syntax

 This library attempts to match the standard library syntax for all supported operations.
+For any regex, the results of using this library should be the same as the standard library, or a `RegexSyntaxException` should be raised during parsing.
+Any other discrepancies should be reported as a bug.

 Capturing groups are not currently supported.
 Backreferences are unlikely to ever be supported.

 The following character classes are supported: